epics-base/exampleJava/src/rdbService/RDBSERVICE_README.txt

 [gregsmac:exampleJava/src/rdbService] greg% ./rdbClientRunner sls:allpvnames | wc
   348848 3136676 60350704

-So, extremely roughly speaking, a rdbClient user sees 1/2 Megabyte query result data per second, based on simple unoptimized Oracle queries executed by unoptimized JDBC, and, importantly, including the reformatting for printing that application would probably skip or do itself.
+So, extremely roughly speaking, a rdbClient user sees ~1/2 Megabyte query result data per second, based on simple unoptimized Oracle queries executed by unoptimized JDBC, and, importantly, including the reformatting for printing that a real application would probably skip or do itself.
+So, it's not slow!